Department of Biomedical and Health Information Sciences

 The Health Information Management undergraduate degree program provides skilled instruction in the management and use of information and information systems for healthcare planning, provision, resource allocation, and executive decision making.
 The undergraduate program, established in 1965, maintains a reputation of excellence and consistently produces graduates who become leaders in the field.

 The Health Information Management program is available on a full- or part-time basis, campus-based, or online.
 Admissions to the campus-based program are accepted for the fall semester only.
-Admissions to the online program are accepted each semester.
-Although health information technician course credits do not count toward the required 60 semester or 90 quarter hours of prerequisites, students who are graduates of an associate degree program in health information technology accredited by the Commission on Health Informatics and Information Management Education (CAHIIM), who also hold current Registered Health Information Technician (RHIT) and/or coding certification may receive up to 31 hours of proficiency credit in required Health Information Management courses.
+Admissions to the online program are accepted for fall and spring semesters.
+Although health information technician course credits do not count toward general education, core requirements, or electives, students who are graduates of an associate degree program in health information technology accredited by the Commission on Health Informatics and Information Management Education (CAHIIM), who also hold current Registered Health Information Technician (RHIT) and/or coding certification may receive up to 28 hours of proficiency credit in required Health Information Management courses.
 Other students with a transcript of equivalent coursework may request the opportunity to demonstrate proficiency through exam.

 Graduates receive a Bachelor of Science in Health Information Management degree and are eligible to register for the national RHIA credential examination offered by AHIMA.

-Note: Due to the evolving nature of this profession, all courses in the major must be completed within three years of program enrollment.
+Note: Due to the evolving nature of this profession, all courses in the major must be completed within three years of the first required HIM course.
 If the student goes beyond this time frame, due to leave of absence, single semester time off, repeating courses, or other reasons, the student may be required to demonstrate proficiency by exam or retake the course at an established minimum grade to continue in the program.
 A student may be dismissed from the program if the student demonstrates a pattern of poor academic progress and has failed to demonstrate competence at the established minimum level.